lokeshkavisth/session-cleaner/README.md

 - **User-Friendly Interface**: Designed for simplicity and ease of use with a modern popup UI.
 - **Privacy Protection**: Safeguard your online activity with efficient data removal.
 - **Selective Cleaning**: Choose exactly which data types you want to clear (cookies, local storage, session storage, IndexedDB).
+- **Auto Page Reload**: Option to automatically refresh the page after cleaning to ensure changes take effect immediately.
+- **Cleaning History**: Track and view your cleaning activity with detailed timestamps and results.
+- **Success Animations**: Celebratory animations and visual feedback when cleaning is complete.
 - **Visual Feedback**: See a complete summary of what was cleared with counts of removed items.
 - **Preference Saving**: Your cleaning preferences are saved between sessions.
 - **Real-time Progress**: Loading indicators show you when cleaning is in progress.